 We asked Denise Petryk, DVM, to answer a few questions about dog ear infections.
-Below is what she had to say.
+Read on to discover if your dog has an ear infection.

 What causes dog ear infection?